digitalbazaar/bedrock-ledger-node/README.md

 ## Ledger Node API

-### Create a Ledger
+### Create a Ledger Node

-Create a new ledger given a configuration event and a set of options.
+Creates a new ledger node.
+The given options will determine if the ledger node will become the first node for a new ledger or if it will mirror and existing ledger.

+If **options.configEvent** is given, then a new ledger will be created and the ledger node will be its first member.

+If a **options.genesisBlock** is given, then an existing ledger will be mirrored by the new ledger node.

 * actor - the actor performing the action.
-* configEvent - the configuration Event for the ledger.
 * options - a set of options used when creating the ledger.
-  * genesis - if true, this is a new ledger that is being created (default: false).
+  *   configEvent - the configuration event for a brand new ledger.
+  *   genesisBlock - the genesis block for an existing ledger.
+  *   peerLedgerAgents - a list of Web Ledger Agent peer URLs to associate
+  *     with the ledger node; these may be optionally used by a consensus
+  *     method.
   * storage - the storage subsystem for the ledger (default: 'mongodb').
-  * owner - the owner of the ledger node (default: none, anyone can access the node).
+  * owner - the owner of the ledger node (default: **undefined**, anyone can access the node).
 * callback(err, ledger) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise
   * ledgerNode - the ledger node associated with the ledger.